droundy/fac/web/features.md

 **Fac** allows for a very sloppy build configuration.
 It is picky about adding sources to git, but not about specifying all inputs.
-  The worst you should suffer (unless your build rule gives wrong output when fed missing input without failing) is a need to run fac a few times.
+  The worst you should suffer (unless your build rule gives wrong output without failing when missing input) is a need to run fac a few times.
 You do not, however, lack any of the other features listed on this page.